mmoult/Classy-Compiler/docs/lang_guide.md

 ```
 where "DEFINED" is a variable name or function name and parameters, and the value is what the variable or function should result in.
 For example, the definition of variable `foo` to a value of `1` would be written as: `let foo = 1`.

+Common values to use for assignments include literals (such as `6` or `-13`), operators (see [Operators](#operators)), blocks (see [Blocks](#blocks)), and conditionals (see [Conditionals](#conditionals)).

+Assignments are not subexpressions, and thus, cannot be used directly in values.
+However, they can be defined in blocks, and will be usable for all statements beneath them in that block.

+### Naming
+The name used for a value assignment must be a single identifier.
+Indentifiers are arbitrary sequences of symbols beginning with a non-numeric symbol and terminating at the first prohibited symbol, most prominent of which is whitespace.
+Other prohibited symbols include punctuation (such as '.', ',', '?', and '!'), braces and parentheses ('(', ')', '{', '}'), and common math and logical operators ('+', '-', '*', '/', '&', '|').

+### Functions
-Function definitions follow the same pattern but also include the function parameters.
+Function definitions are a specific type of assignment which include function parameters.
 A function can have any nonnegative number of arguments, including 0.
-Each argument name should be separated from others by a comma in the parameter list.
+Each argument name must be separated from others by a comma in the parameter list.
 For example, a function definition with three arguments would look like:
 ```
 let NAME(A, B, C) = VALUE
 ```